 Oguz Selvitopi is a Research Scientist in the Performance and Algorithms group of Computer Science Department at Lawrence Berkeley National Laboratory, where he was previously a Postdoctoral Research Fellow.
 His research interests are high performance computing, parallel sparse matrix computations, combinatorial scientific computing, and bioinformatics.
 Oguz received his Ph.D. in computer engineering from Bilkent University, Turkey in 2016.

-Yu-Hang Tang is the 2017 Luis W. Alvarez postdoctoral fellow of Lawrence Berkeley National Laboratory.
+Yu-Hang Tang is a Research Scientist at the Lawrence Berkeley National Laboratory.
 His recent research centers around the development of machine learning algorithms, in particular graph-based methods, for solving problems found in many science disciplines such as chemistry, materials, and traffic modeling.
 Prior to that, he has years of experience in designing computational method and software stacks for modeling microscopic and mesoscopic systems.
-He is the author of several open-source software packages, including the LAMMPS USER-MESO GPU-acclerated package for Dissipative Particle Dynamics (DPD) and Smoothed Particle Hydrodynamics (SPH), the Multiscale Universal Interface library for coupling standalone solvers to perform multiscale simulations, and the OpenRBC code for simulating red blood cells at protein resolution.
+He is the author of several open-source software packages, including the LAMMPS USER-MESO GPU-accelerated package for Dissipative Particle Dynamics (DPD) and Smoothed Particle Hydrodynamics (SPH), the Multiscale Universal Interface library for coupling standalone solvers to perform multiscale simulations, and the OpenRBC code for simulating red blood cells at protein resolution.
 Yu-Hang received his Ph.D. in applied mathematics from Brown University in 2017, and his B.E in polymer science from Zhejiang University in 2011.

 Prashant Pandey is a postdoctoral research fellow in the Performance and Algorithms group of the Computer Science Department at Lawrence Berkeley National Laboratory.
 His research interests lie at the intersection of systems and algorithms.
 He designs and builds theoretically well-founded data structures for massive data problems in computational biology, storage, and streaming.
 Prior to this, he obtained his Ph.D. in Computer Science at Stony Brook University in 2018 and did a one-year postdoc at Carnegie Mellon University.